Contribute Code to Tizen

 gbs submit command, the Tizen backend service starts the pre-release and normal release processes at the same time.
 During the pre-release process, packages and Tizen images with a specific package inside are presented to release engineers and Quality Assurance (QA) engineers for review.

-QA engineers are responsible for testing packages as isolated objects, as well as verifying Tizen images with a specific package inside to offer release engineers comprehensive information to make appropriate decision about whether to accept or reject a package, including the following:
+QA engineers are responsible for testing packages as isolated objects, as well as verifying Tizen images with a specific package inside to offer release engineers comprehensive information to make appropriate decisions about whether to accept or reject a package, including the following:

 After the packages are accepted by release engineers, the corresponding images are automatically created by the normal release process and can be obtained on http://download.tizen.org/releases/daily.